uccser/verto/docs/source/processors/beautify.rst

 **Processor name:** ``beautify``

-The ``beautify`` processor is a post-processor that tidies and prettifies the html to give consistent and predictable output.
+The ``beautify`` processor is a post-processor that tidies and prettifies the HTML to give consistent and predictable output.
 The processor works by applying the prettify function from the ``beautifulsoup4`` library just before the final output, this means HTML elements will be separated onto individual lines where children are indented by one space.
-For example given the follow document:
+For example given the following document:

 .. literalinclude:: ../../../verto/tests/assets/beautify/doc_example_basic_usage.md
   :language: none